alinex/node-admin/doc/roadmap.md

 ## Milestone 6

 Chat application working.
+- user possibly has gravatar icon which will be displayed
 - one channel only without selection
 - authorized users may access
 - chat messages will show for all immediately
 - messages stored in mogo db
-- user possibly has gravatar icon which will be displayed
 - login/logout message will be send automatically

 ## Milestone 7

 Authorization using ACL checking integrated.
+With dialogs to define authorization rights,

 ## Version 0.2

-With dialogs to define authorization rights, Validation client + server
+easy build configure
+fully documented
+server side validation using alinex-validator config through alinex-validator deploy package productive system

 ## Version 0.3